Buckawk-32/nvim-config/README.md

         - Simple, works out of the box

 ## CMP: Cmp-Nvim-Lsp + Nvim-Cmp + LuaSnip
-- After config:
 - Hard to setup, yet so much fun to do so
 - Forever loyal <3

+## DAP: Nvim-Dap + Nvim-Dap-UI + Nvim-Nio + Nvim-Dap-Vir-Text + Mason-Nvim-Dap
+- Harder than LSP
+- Need to write config table for each language

+1. Python
+    - debugpy

+2. C
+    - gdb

 ## Package Manager: Lazy